nunocoracao/blowfish/exampleSite/content/docs/shortcodes/index.md

 **Output:** {{< icon "github" >}}

 Icons are populated using Hugo pipelines which makes them very flexible.
-Congo includes a number of built-in icons for social, links and other purposes.
+Blowfish includes a number of built-in icons for social, links and other purposes.
 Check the [icon samples]({{< ref "samples/icons" >}}) page for a full list of supported icons.

 Custom icons can be added by providing your own icon assets in the `assets/icons/` directory of your project.
 The icon can then be referenced in the shortcode by using the SVG filename without the `.svg` extension.